-Gus Fisher Gallery - Dreaming from afar
+Gus Fisher Gallery: Dreaming from afar

 Melbourne-based artist Gian Manik complicates notions of native and foreign, local and global, self and other, in new paintings that address his interest in the dialectics of Orientalism and queerness.
+Included are two site-specific artworks informed by the Italian Renaissance tradition of fresco painting.

 Tyrone Te Waa (Ngāti Tūwharetoa) probes the relationship between Te-whenua-moemoeā (the dreamscape) and Te-ao-kikokiko (the physical world) through painting.
 Referencing the mattress storage room often found in a wharenui, Te Waa translates memories of dreams onto bed sheets evoking collective sleeping and dreaming in the safety of the marae.
-Also, Rangi White (Rongomaiwahine, Ngāti Rakaipaaka) presents a major new commission as part of The Changing Room 2026.

 Credits